RSSNext/Follow/README.md

 You can get an invitation code in the following ways:

-- Looking for any beta user to invite you.
+- Looking for any alpha test user to invite you.
 - Join our Discord server for occasional giveaways.
 - Follow our X account for occasional giveaways.